 This game has the examples of:

-- Arbitrary Skepticism: Subverted when Ash travels back in time to the 17th century, meets his colonial-era ancestor, and explains how he's the man's descendant from the future and came back to fight a time-traveling army of demons.
-His ancestor immediately agrees to help and when Ash skeptically remarks that he seems to be accepting the situation a little too easily, his ancestor responds that after a night of fighting demons from another dimension, he's ready to believe anything.
+- Arbitrary Skepticism: Averted when Ash travels back in time to the 17th century, meets his colonial-era ancestor, and explains how he's the man's descendant from the future and came back to fight a time-traveling army of demons.
+His ancestor immediately agrees to help, and when Ash skeptically remarks that he seems to be accepting the situation a little too easily, his ancestor responds that after a night of fighting demons from another dimension, he's ready to believe anything.

 - Chainsaw Good: Ash's trusty melee weapon, which must be collected from a lumberyard.
 Late in the game, he gets an upgraded one with extended guide bar and diamond-tipped cutting chain.